 You can use the below-mentioned shortcuts in the bulk editor for more efficient working;

 Select a table cell and use the arrow key to keep moving to the next editable cell in the direction of the “Arrow Key”.

-– Selecting multiple Cells with mouse
+– Selecting multiple Cells with a mouse

-Hold the “Alt” key for Windows or “Command” key for iOS devices and keep clicking all the cells you want to choose.
-This method allows you to choose random cells and not require adjacent cells to be selected.
+Hold the “Alt” key for Windows or the “Command” key for iOS devices and keep clicking all the cells you want to choose.
+This method allows you to choose random cells and does not require adjacent cells to be selected.

 – Selecting multiple adjacent cells

 To choose multiple adjacent cells/lists of cells, click a cell, and holds the “Shift” key.
 Then click the last cell of the list to choose all the cells in between the two cells.

 – Selecting multiple cells from the Keyboard